Online Multi-modal Root Cause Identification in Microservice Systems: Methodology

-To generate the causal graph for the current batch of data, simple addition may not work because it may result in dense and cyclical graphs.
-This issue might even exacerbate in the low-quality modality scenario, as one modality might convey more important information than others.
-The low-quality modality usually obscures the crucial patterns for causal graph learning if both modalities are treated with equal importance.
-To address this issue, we propose to measure the importance of two modalities with the correlation of multiple metrics captured in Eq.~\ref{MDF_1}.
-Based on the similarity map for the current batch (\textit{i.e.}, $\bm{C}_j^i$), we further measure the importance of each modality and fuse two causal graphs:
+To generate the causal graph for the current batch, directly summing the graphs from both modalities may yield overly dense or cyclic structures.
+This problem is amplified when one modality is of lower quality, as treating both modalities equally can obscure critical causal patterns.
+To mitigate this issue, we estimate the relative importance of the two modalities based on the correlation of multiple metrics.
+Using the similarity map for the current batch (\textit{i.e.}, $\mathbf{C}_j^i$), we compute the modality importance and fuse the two causal graphs as follows:

+where $\mathbf{W}^8$ is a learnable weight matrix.
+This adaptive fusion mechanism ensures that higher-quality modalities contribute more to the causal graph update while maintaining structural sparsity and stability.

-\textbf{Optimization.} The final objective function is written as:
+\textbf{Optimization.} The overall training objective is defined as: